Ashujeet-hembrom/Ashujeet-hembrom/README.md

 I'm Ashujeet, a MSc.
 Statistic student

 I enjoy working with data and learning new technologies.
-Currently exploring Python, data analytics, and reverse engineering.
+Currently exploring Python, Data analytics, and Machine Learning to understand how data helps in solving real-world problems and finding meaningful insights.

 I like building small projects, solving problems, and improving my skills step by step.